- Water Pokemon are strong against Ground, Rock, and Fire, while being weak to Grass and Electric-type.

 Best Water-Type Pokemon

-Like many Pokemon, this category also features great ones you should try adding to your party.
-Some of them you’ll catch easily.
-Others will require you to spend time to track and capture them.
+Like many Pokemon, this category has plenty of great choices that you should try adding to your party.
+Catching them becomes a lot easier during Pokemon GO events.
+If needed, you can even transfer them using Pokemon HOME to other games, like Pokemon Champions.
 Regardless, adding these Pokemon will ensure your team is strong.
 So, here are my picks:

-We hope you have the information to send your water Pokemon on the battlefield.
-In the comments below, let us know your favorite water type below!
+We hope you have the information to send your Water Pokemon on the battlefield.
+In the comments below, let us know your favorite water type!